Plowsker/tails-i2pd/README.txt

 Setting: network.proxy.socks
 Value:

-(the one above the field MUST be empty)
+(this field MUST be empty)

 Setting: network.proxy.autoconfig_url
 Value: "http://127.0.0.1:8181/proxy.pac"

-(the one above you MUST add the quotes ")
+(you MUST add the quotes ")

 Setting: network.proxy.type
 Value: 2

+Setting: dom.security.https_only_mode
+Value: false

+Setting: dom.security.https_only_mode_ever_enabled
+Value: false

 If they are not configured then input each one of them.
 Try visiting http://127.0.0.1:7070 you should see the I2Pd Router console.